carnotboulon/Compteurs/README.md

 # Compteurs
-Home gaz and electricity comsumption
+Home gaz and electricity comsumption.
 Include python scripts to collect data from the arduino and the web page to display the results.